-A trip to East Asia reveals an agricultural disequilibrium.
-For some entrepreneurs, that spells money.
+A trip to Southeast Asia reveals a disequilibrium in the fruit market.
+For some entrepreneurs, that could mean an opportunity.

 Airplane turbulence is never a pleasant experience.
-Despite flying in a large Boeing 777, the thermodynamics over the Straits of Malacca ensured that my coffee needed a lid all the way to Singapore.
-As the plane rolled to a stop on the tarmac and my world stopped bouncing, I finally allowed myself to exhale.
+Despite flying in a large Boeing 777 on a recent trip to Southeast Asia, the thermodynamics over the Straits of Malacca ensured that my coffee cup needed a lid all the way to Singapore.
+As the plane rolled to a stop and my world stopped shaking, I looked at my wife, smiled, and allowed myself to finally exhale.

-If the protectionist trade wars over the next few years prove to be relatively mild, and if oil prices don’t skyrocket, we can expect consumer demand for exotic flavors, and fruit, to increase.
-Entrepreneurs who can spot and act upon disequilibriums in supply and demand for novel foods might rake a tidy profit.
+In the next few years, if trade protectionism is kept under control, oil prices don’t skyrocket, and refrigeration technology advances, we can probably expect consumer demand for exotic fruit to increase.
+Entrepreneurs who spot and act upon disequilibriums in supply and demand for novel foods like exotic fruit might rake a tidy profit.

 However, the fruit business can be tough.
 Despite transoceanic shipment costs reaching record lows in recent weeks, it is still exceedingly expensive and environmentally unfriendly to move exotic fruit from one corner of the world to another.
-One reason is that fruit is primarily water, making it overwhelmingly heavy.
+One reason is that fruit is made up primarily of water, making it excessively heavy.
 Another reason is the high probability that fruit will spoil when transported over long distances.

 Looking for entrepreneurial inspiration?
 Check out Google’s recent coverage of Indonesia’s ‘Durian Guy’.
 This enterprising individual tapped into global demand for durian by offering it online.